Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: Supervised Learning on Extreme-Valued Covariates

-We now turn to supervised learning problems, aimed at predicting the (discrete or continuous) labels $Y$ assigned to extreme input observations $X$ (covariates).
-We show how the multivariate regular variation hypothesis makes it possible to define a notion of limit risk reflecting the prediction error in the covariate tails, and to establish generalization bounds for the minimizers of an empirical version of the latter in classification and regression.
+We now turn to supervised learning problems, aimed at predicting the (discrete or continuous) labels $Y$ assigned to extreme input observations $\mb X$ (covariates).
+We show how the multivariate regular variation hypothesis makes it possible to define a notion of limit risk reflecting the prediction error conditional on an extreme value of the covariates and to establish generalization bounds for the minimizers of an empirical version of the latter in classification and regression.
 Model selection via cross-validation is analyzed in this context.
 We also show here that this assumption allows us to design useful data representation and augmentation methods in the context of word embedding, the cornerstone of modern natural language processing.